wp-plugins/link-to-bible/readme.txt

 You can mark any text with the css-class 'nolink' to avoid linking it to bibleserver.com; e.g. <code><span class="nolink">Mt 2,10 or Gen 5,11 will not be linked to bibleserver.com</span></code>.

-= I got the error (in the log of the webserver): 'Call to undefined function curl_init()' = Please install the curl-library for php5 (package 'php5-curl' using debian) and restart the (apache) webserver.
+= I got the error (in the log of the webserver): 'Call to undefined function curl_init()' = Please install the curl-library for php5 (package 'php5-curl' using debian) and restart the webserver.

 = I have a question / The plugin does not work  =
 If you have any issues with the plugin, please write to mail@thomas-kuhlmann.de (german or english).

 == Changelog ==

-= 1.2.0 =
+= 2.0.1 =
 - Link-To-Bible now adds the links to bibleserver.com also to old posts, when they are viewed the first time.
+- Link-To-Bible now changes the links if the selected bible version is changed.
+(The links are changed the first time the post is viewed or saved.)

 = 1.1.3 =